pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 - · Always take your ATM receipt with you when you leave - do not leave it near the ATM.
 - · Be aware that many ATM machines record activity by a surveillance camera or cameras.

-Please address any questions or complaints concerning security at Proprietary Citibank ATMs to CitiPhone Banking® at the number on the back of your Citibank® Banking Card or in the "Contact Us" section of this Client Manual .
+Please address any questions or complaints concerning security at Proprietary Citibank ATMs to CitiPhone Banking® at the number on the back of your Citibank® Banking Card or in the 'Contact Us' section of this Client Manual .

 For emergency assistance at any U.S. Citibank or U.S. Network ATM, please call 911.

 ## Transactions Made Outside of the United States and its Territories

 We will apply a foreign exchange fee equal to 3% of the transaction amount (including credit and reversals) for each international debit card purchase or ATM withdrawal transaction (including those at Proprietary Citibank ATMs) made in a currency other than U.S. Dollars when the transaction is conducted outside the 50 United States and its territories.
 Fee is waived for Citigold, Citi Priority, Citi Private Bank, and International Personal Bank U.S. accounts.

-Electronic Banking |

-44

 Currency Conversion Methods.
 Transactions made in foreign currency will be converted into U.S. dollars according to the current policies of the merchant, network or card association that processes the transaction: